-The Respondent shall be notified of the date of a hearing not less than thirty (30) business days prior to the hearing date.
+A letter notifying the Respondent of the date of a hearing shall be delivered to the accused not less than thirty (30) calendar days prior to the hearing date.

 Absence from the hearing by the Respondent, or their representative, shall not preclude the hearing from proceeding.